 Romania has many men’s group dances (“corps dances” or Ceată de feciori), and in some of these the dancer has a stick as a prop.
-There is also an element of use associated with customs or rituals; Călușari is linked to healing customs and Transylvanian Călușeri may well have been, but is still part of the yearly calendrical custom cycle in many places.
-This complex of Căluș ritual and men’s group dance appears to be specific to the Latin language people of southeast Europe, and absent from the co-habiting Slavic or Hungarian peoples.
+There is also sometimes an association with customs or rituals in the yearly calendrical custom cycle.
+Căluș in the lower Danubian region is linked to health and healing customs and Transylvanian Călușeri possibly was in the past.
+This custom complex of the Căluș and Călușeri ritual men’s group dances appears to be specific to the Latin language people of southeast Europe, and absent from the co-habiting Slavic or Hungarian peoples.

-- Călușari – dancers associated with healing custom in Oltenia and Muntenia, and northern Bulgaria.
+- Căluș– dances associated with a healing custom in Oltenia and Muntenia, and northern Bulgaria.

 - Irozi – winter rituals which have largely lost the dance.